Hoare Logic with Arrays

 As we stated above, we might naively expect that a suitable postcondition for this program is:

-which is only true if I and J are not equal!
+which is only true if I and J are not equal.

-To see this, prove that the above program achieves this postcondition, but that we need to rely on a precondition that states that ¬I = J. As you enter the program, you will see that the formula describing the state evolves to indicate that the variable A is the result of two updates to the original value of the array.
+As you enter the program, you will see that the formula describing the state evolves to indicate that the variable A is the result of two updates to the original value of the array.
 You will need to do multiple unpackings of the formula to access the older states.

 Filling an Array